bregman-arie/infraform/README.md

 ## Usage

-To run a container with neutron project and run unit tests, run the following command:
+To run a container with neutron project from a local path and run unit tests, run:

-    infraform --project neutron --version 15 --tester py27
+    infraform --project /home/user/neutron --version 15 --tester py27

-To run a container with nova from git, run the following command:
+To run a container with octavia from git, run:

-    infraform --project nova --tester py27 --git opendev.org/openstack
+    infraform --project https://opendev.org/openstack/octavia.git --tester py27

-To run neutron pep8 tests on master using docker, run the following command:

-    infraform --project neutron --tester pep8 --platform docker

 ## Supported platforms